ashley-d-lu/slide.js/README.md

     direction: 'horizontal'
 });
 ```
-**Check out the Getting Started page for more details and the results of this code.**
+**Check out the Getting Started page for more details and the results of this code!**